A visa should be applied for at the Belgian Embassy or Consulate in the home country well in advance.

 Certain European countries have entered into an agreement regarding the opening of their borders to international visitors.
 In effect, a new type of visa - the Schengen Visa - has been introduced by the member countries.
 This visa covers a short-stay period of a maximum of 90 days (three months) within a six-month period and allows the holder to travel freely between all the Schengen member states.
 The Schengen Visa is also referred to as Visa Type C.

-Austria, Belgium, Denmark, Finland, France, Germany, Greece, Iceland, Italy, Luxembourg, the Netherlands, Norway, Portugal, Spain, Sweden and Switzerland plus the newest member states: the Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Slovakia and Slovenia.
+Austria, Belgium, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland and Liechtenstein.

 - If you intend to visit only one Schengen country, you must apply at the Consulate or Embassy of that particular country.